ameyaZope/visualization-lab-3/lab_2b_report.md

 #### Detecting clusters of features

 Some variables in my dataset form loose clusters that they may share some similar properties or are influenced by similar factors.
-For example, valence_percent, danceability_percent, and speechiness_percent form a cluster at the bottom center of the plot.
-This could mean tracks that are more danceable also tend to have more spoken words and convey a happier mood (higher valence).
-It may reflect a genre-specific trend like pop music, where catchy and lyrically dense songs tend to be both danceable and have a higher valence.
-This narrative does make sense because we dont tend to dance too much on sad songs.

 #### Detecting Independence of Features
 instrumentalness_percent is slightly isolated and does not cluster tightly with any other variable.
 This could potentially mean that instrumentalness_percent does not strongly correlate with any of the other measured attributes and consequently might have a unique characteristic independent of other attributes.
 Again this is a fairly loose observation because in my MDS plot the points are almost equidistant.